ccalobeto/ec-atlas/README.md

 # Ecuador Atlas TopoJSON

-This repository provides a convenient redistribution of the [Ecuador cartographic boundary shapefiles](https://www.ecuadorencifras.gob.ec/documentos/web-inec/Geografia_Estadistica/Micrositio_geoportal/index.html), 2022 edition as vector data.
+This repository provides a convenient redistribution of the [Ecuador cartographic boundary shapefiles](https://www.ecuadorencifras.gob.ec/documentos/web-inec/Geografia_Estadistica/Micrositio_geoportal/index.html), 2015 edition as vector data.

 ### Usage

-Yo can use the geojson and topojson files in your map on a webpage.
+You can use the geojson and topojson files in your map on a webpage.